go-vikunja/vikunja/docs/content/doc/setup/openid.md

     redirecturl: https://vikunja.mydomain.com/auth/openid/  <---- slash at the end is important
     providers:
       - name: <provider-name>
-        authurl: <auth-url>
+        authurl: <auth-url>		<----- Used for OIDC Discovery, usually the issuer
         clientid: <vikunja client-id>
         clientsecret: <vikunja client-secret>
         scope: openid profile email
 ```

+The value for `authurl` can be obtained from the metadata of your provider.
+Note that the `authurl` is used for [OIDC Discovery](https://openid.net/specs/openid-connect-discovery-1_0.html).
+Typically, you'll want to use the `issuer` URL as found in the provider metadata.

-The values for `authurl` can be obtained from the Metadata of your provider, while `clientid` and `clientsecret` are obtained when configuring the client.
+The values for `clientid` and `clientsecret` are typically obtained when configuring the client.
 The scope usually doesn't need to be specified or changed, unless you want to configure the automatic team assignment.

 Optionally it is possible to disable local authentication and therefore forcing users to login via OpenID connect: